SamHSoftware/Machine-Learning/CNN-nuclear-segmentation/README.md

 ## Requirements.
 (1) Please see the ```requirements.txt``` file (or ```requirements_conda.txt``` file if you are using anaconda) to note the packages (and their respective versions) which are needed for this code to run.

+## How to use this code to classify pixels into different classes.

+(1) First, you will need to present your model with training/testing data (in this case, grayscale images) and the corresponding ground truth data.
+The ground truth data needs to consist of pre-labelled images, in which each pixel value corresponds to a particular class.
+I have provided some example data to train and test the model.
+For the corresponding ground truth images, there are 3 different classes (4 if you count the background):
+- Pixels of value = 0 ...
+'Background'
+- Pixels of value = 1 ...
+'Nuclei'
+- Pixels of value = 2 ...
+'Debris'
+- Pixels of value = 3 ...
+'Nuclear-borders'